DoughnutsNCookies/TypeScript-SOLID/SRP/README.md

 Imagine you are working on a file handling module for a project.
 The module is responsible for reading data from a file, processing it, and then saving the processed data back to a file.
 However, as the project evolves, new requirements emerge.
 The file handling module is expected to log every file operation for auditing purposes.

-The initial implementation of the module might have methods for reading, processing, and saving data, all bundled together.
+The initial implementation of the module might have methods for reading, processing, and saving data, all bundled together in a single class called `FileHandler` for example.

 ```typescript
 class FileHandler {